 The Year 11Course is a pre-requisite for the HSC Course

-External Assessment Internal Assessment

-A SE three hour ECTIONS. written examination with TWO Assessment will be based on the HSC course content including examinations, a practical test and a major project.
+External Assessment Internal Assessment A three hour written examination SECTIONS. ith TWO Assessment will be based on the HSC course content including examinations, a practical test and a major project.

-100 100